arqalite/fire-king-guide/src/combos/sanctuary/17-sanctuary-ponix.md

 # Sanctuary + Ponix

-> This starting hand gives you a choice:
-> - Start with [_Legendary Fire King Ponix_] and perform the [1-card Ponix] combo - opponents might try to stop its effect with a handtrap, which can give you the opportunity to combo safely with Sanctuary.
-However, if it goes through, you can get stopped by [_Droll & Lock Bird_].
-> - Start with Sanctuary in order to play around [_Droll & Lock Bird_], but you risk getting interrupted by other handtraps.
->
-> Depending on the format and matchup, either option can be preferable.

-If you do decide to start with Sanctuary, the steps are the same as steps 3-9 of the [1-card Ponix] combo.
+This hand allows you to start with either card, depending on what you want to achieve.

+Going with [_Fire King Sanctuary_] allows you to play through [_Droll & Lock Bird_], which can be necessary in formats and matchups where it is seeing a lot of play.

+> If Droll isn't an issue, [starting with Ponix] allows you to bait out handtraps and search [_Fire King Sky Burn_].

 <center>
 <br/><video controls>